carlgira/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

-The results after calibrating the camera is the next:
+The results after calibrating the camera are the next:

 ![image8]
 ![image9]